Regular price $14.95 CAD

 A CBC Bookie Award: Mystery and Thriller, Finalist

 A Quill & Quire Book of the Year

 An Amazon.ca Editors’ Pick

 In the first electrifying book of the series, Ian Hamilton introduces us to Ava Lee — the smartest, most stylish heroine in crime fiction since Lisbeth Salandar.

 Ava Lee is a young Chinese-Canadian forensic accountant who works for an elderly Hong Kong–based “Uncle,” who may or may not have ties to the Triads.
 At 115 lbs., she hardly seems a threat.
 But her razorsharp intellect and resourcefulness allows her to succeed where traditional methods have failed.

 In The Water Rat of Wanchai, Ava travels across continents to track $5 million owed by a seafood company.
 But it’s in Guyana where she meets her match: Captain Robbins, a huge hulk of a man and godfather-like figure who controls the police, politicians, and criminals alike.
 In exchange for his help, he decides he wants a piece of Ava’s $5 million action and will do whatever it takes to get his fair share . . .

-Selected for the Quill and Quire Book of the Year 2011
+- Commended Quill and Quire Book of the Year, 2011

-Short-listed for the CBC Bookie Awards: Mystery and Thriller 2012
+- Short-listed CBC Bookie Awards: Mystery and Thriller, 2012